 - 1 ½ teaspoons fresh ginger, grated

-- 1 teaspoon seasame seeds, for garnish (optional)
+- 1 teaspoon sesame seeds, for garnish (optional)

-- Prepare the breading.
-Mix the cornstarch, flour, and spices together, then divide the mixture between two bowls.
+- Mix the cornstarch, flour, and spices together, then divide the mixture between two bowls.
 In the third bowl, beat the eggs.

-- Stir fry the vegetables.
-Pour 1 tablespoon of oil into the same wok and set over medium high heat.
+- Pour 1 tablespoon of oil into the same wok and set over medium high heat.
 Stir fry the onion and red bell pepper for 2 minutes, then add the pineapple and stir fry for another minute or two.
 Transfer the vegetables to a bowl.

-- Stir fry the aromatics.
-Cook the aromatics for 30 seconds, then transfer to the bowl of vegetables and stir.
+- Cook the aromatics for 30 seconds, then transfer to the bowl of vegetables and stir.

-- Thicken the sauce.
-Whisk the sauce.
+- Whisk the sauce.
 Make a slurry by whisking 1 tablespoon cornstarch with 2 tablespoons of water.
 Pour the sauce into the wok and let it warm up over medium high heat, then add the slurry.
 Stir and let the sauce thicken for 1-2 minutes.

 - Cook ½ cup of breaded chicken at a time for best results.